Grounds Managers Course

 The objective of the course is to:

-- develop general and broad based skills in horticultural practices and plant identification.
+- Develop general and broad based skills in horticultural practices and plant identification.

-- develop skills and knowledge in diagnosis and treatment of pest, disease and weed control problems.
+- Develop skills and knowledge in diagnosis and treatment of pest, disease and weed control problems.

-- develop knowledge and skills in turf selection and maintenance to a required standard.
+- Develop knowledge and skills in turf selection and maintenance to a required standard.

-- develop skills and knowledge in the establishment and maintenance of ornamental trees and shrubs.
+- Develop skills and knowledge in the establishment and maintenance of ornamental trees and shrubs.

-- develop skills and knowledge in the management and improvement of soils for growing plants.
+- Develop skills and knowledge in the management and improvement of soils for growing plants.

-- develop knowledge and skills about the selection and operation of a variety of watering systems suitable for the irrigation of plants and turf in amenity horticulture.
+- Develop knowledge and skills about the selection and operation of a variety of watering systems suitable for the irrigation of plants and turf in amenity horticulture.

-Certificate in Horticulture involves:
+The Certificate in Horticulture involves:

 CORE STUDIES - involves around 350 hours, divided into 15 lessons, approx. half of the course.

-STREAM STUDIES FOR GROUNDS MANAGEMENT - a further 300 hours of study specific to irrigation, soils, trees and tree care, plant care, pest, disease and weed control and turf care.
+STREAM STUDIES FOR GROUNDS MANAGEMENT - a further 350 hours of study specific to irrigation, soils, trees and tree care, plant care, pest, disease and weed control and turf care.
 These areas of study are comprised of 3 x 100 hour modules listed under the horticulture courses on this site).

-CORE UNITS INLCUDE:
+CORE UNITS INCLUDE:

 1. Introduction to Plants